-I looked that the people around me who have a sense of this ‘bigger picture’, to see if there were any common traits.
+I looked at the people around me who have a sense of this ‘bigger picture’, to see if there were any common traits.
 They aren’t necessarily spiritual, or philosophical, but what they do have in common is an open, expanded and expanding mind.
 They seek knowledge, personal development, and success (by their own definition).
 They have expanded their awareness, of themselves and, as a result, of others.

 They also have an open, expanded and expanding heart.
 They LOVE seeing others develop, succeed and learn new things, almost as much as they enjoy doing it themselves.
 When they are part of that process for and with someone else they love it even more.

 Because they understand that we are all part of the bigger picture.

 Once you start to expand your awareness you start to think differently.
 You start to

 - see the results of cause and effect

 - And whilst it’s not always immediately obvious why a certain event has happened, you have an inner ability to accept that there must be a reason and that it will eventually come to light.